 The Euro isn’t a super volatile currency, which is good news for travellers and European citizens alike.
 However, it still sees fluctuations that can impact your travel money.
 Check out the below table that outlines some forecasts for the next two peak travel seasons.

 So, good news for Aussie travellers is that AUD to EUR forecasts don’t predict a whole lot of fluctuations in the next year or so.
 In saying that, €20 is €20 and no one is gonna turn down the opportunity to get some bonus cash.
-Especially when it can get you:

 Sign me up now please.
 Speaking of signing up, did you know that you can join the Travel Money Club?